Skip to main content

 max_size

 The max_size argument is optional and defaults to 254 characters (in accordance with RFCs 3696 and 5321).
 It allows to specify the maximum size of the persisted email addresses.
-This maximum size is used for the corresponding column definition and when it comes to validate field values.
+This maximum size is used for the corresponding column definition and when it comes to validating field values.

 file